SilicoSciences/seminar-bioinformatics-rna-seq/shell_rna-seq_tuxedo/README.md

     0. significance and

-    0. absolute log2 fold change.
+    0. absolute log2 fold change (descending).

 0. use `grep` and `|` to extract lines with a significant regulation into a new file.